 Advising on cutting edge content licensing issues related to cloud computing.

-Advising a leading online gaming platform on rights and content licensing.
+Advising leading online social and gaming platforms on rights and content licensing.

-Acting in landmark Meltwater litigation in the UK Supreme Court and CJEU.
+Acting in landmark Meltwater and ITV v TVCatchup Court of Appeal litigation in the UK Supreme Court and CJEU.

 Advised a market-leading online video platform on broadcast and advertising regulation in the UK and across Europe.